Table of Contents

 Don’t let the Pico Attack Decay’s compact size fool you.
 This little pedal is a treasure trove of creative potential.
 Whether you’re a seasoned guitarist seeking new sonic textures or a budding musician eager to experiment with sound design, the Pico Attack Decay is an inspiring companion.
 It’s the perfect tool to break free from the ordinary and forge your own unique sonic signature.

-Grab the Electro-Harmonix Pico Attack Decay for $139.90 at Get My Guitar.
+Grab the Electro-Harmonix Pico Attack Decay for $119.95.
 This neat little pedal lets you play around with volume in cool ways, using both Mono and Poly modes for different effects.
 It’s straightforward, fun, and could be just what your guitar setup needs.
 Take a look!

 Electro-Harmonix Pico Attack Decay – FAQ Section